Aug 17, 2026

 - Solo market titles are reformatted (e.g. “Both Home and Away score on Feb 17?” → “Home and Away both to score?”).
 Affects BTTS, TOTAL_GOALS, CORNERS_MATCH, CARDS_MATCH, and SPREADS.

-- Descriptions are expanded to a 3-paragraph format with explicit branches for: match completed on the pitch, match abandoned after kickoff (solo markets resolve based on official data recorded up to that point), and match canceled before kickoff or postponed beyond the resolution window.
+- Descriptions are expanded to a 3-paragraph format with explicit branches for: match completed on the pitch, match abandoned after kickoff (solo markets resolve based on official data recorded up to that point), and match cancelled before kickoff or postponed beyond the resolution window.

 - Team-outcome markets now explicitly recognize wins awarded by the competition authority when the match itself is not completed.